This post was updated on August 23rd, 2019.

 Remember that spike on the graph above and how we said it might mean good things, but it can also signify awful news?

 Sentiment analysis tells you which one it is.
 A high number of interactions with negative sentiment indicates a social media crisis in the making.

 Positive sentiment, on the other hand, is a signal of a successful social media presence.

-Brand24 automatically assigns sentiment to posts: neutral, positive or negative.
+Brand24 automatically assigns sentiment to posts: neutral, positive, or negative.

-All data mining tools still have problems with attaching right sentiment when people are ironic.
+All data mining tools still have problems with attaching the right sentiment when people are ironic.
 We give you an option to choose the right sentiment manually.
 And our AI team is working hard on improving this feature!

 The best part is that you can turn negative sentiment into positive if you react in time.
 Your customers love to see your reply to their comments.
-According to a study by Jay Baer and Edison Research, 53% of customers expect a reply on review sites.
+According to a study by Jay Baer and Edison Research, 53% of customers expect a response on review sites.

 Everyone loves to be treated with respect.
-Listen and pay attention to your clients’ problems and they will appreciate it.
+Listen and pay attention to your clients’ problems, and they will appreciate it.

 Any time there is an unusual surge in the number of mentions of your chosen keywords, you get an email.

 Many social media crises start the same way.
-Someone is not happy with a product and posts about it on Twitter, Facebook or Instagram.
+Someone is not happy with a product and posts about it on Twitter, Facebook, or Instagram.
 Then other people comment on a post, starting the snowball effect.